Skip to main content

 Particle Cannons

-Particle cannons accelerate tiny amounts of matter into plasma-like bolts and project them at violent speed.
+Particle cannons accelerate tiny amounts of matter into dense high-energy bolts and hurl them at extreme speed.

 Particle Cannon Notes

-If not wired into vehicle power, they may use large batteries weighing 100 lbs × Mod value and costing $1000 × Mod value.
+If not tied into vehicle power, they may use large batteries weighing 100 lbs × Mod value and costing $1,000 × Mod value.

 Particle Cannon Table